endymion1818/deliciousreverie/content/post/not-using-sass.md

 date = "2015-02-11T15:21:21+01:00"
 draft = false
-title = "Not Using SASS: Rebellion in the ranks" categories = [
+title = "Not Using SASS: Rebellion in the ranks" description = "A little while ago, I had a telephone interview in which the lead developer customarily dismissed my application because I didn't know how to write SASS or LESS.
+He was very "born again" about the whole thing, and I resolved to learn at least one of these frameworks in response." categories = [
   "development"
 ]